Share Test Development Process with Faculty

 Customize and Distribute a CLEP Policy Brochure

-You may use our customizable college policy brochure (.pdf/698 KB) to inform students about CLEP.
+You may use our customizable college policy flyer (.pdf/698 KB) to inform students about CLEP.
 Distribute the brochures through your campus testing office, counseling center, admissions office, and registrar's office.

 To customize, use Adobe Acrobat 6.x or later.